Talent Identification Programmes

 British Canoeing has a great track record of developing athletes through Talent Identification (TID) Programmes.
 Recent successes from athletes that have come through our talent programmes include participation at the London 2012 Olympic Games and representing Great Britain at the World Championships.

-We currently have 2 exciting Talent Programmes running in Canoe Sprint: Girls4Gold and Sprint Futures.
+We currently have 2 exciting Talent Programmes running in Canoe Sprint: Discover Your Power (formally known as Girls4Gold) and Sprint Futures.
 These aim to build greater strength and depth in British Canoeing’s talent pool and to fast-track athletes that have outstanding talent in Canoe Sprint.

 This programme is aimed at talented female athletes who have what it takes to transfer from their current sport to Canoe Sprint, to train toward and aim to compete in the Tokyo 2020 Olympic Games.
 The project is a partnership between UK Sport, the English Institute of Sport (EIS) and British Canoeing.